Cainta: Demographics

-In the 2020 census, the population of Cainta, was 376,933 people, with a density of sigfig 376,933/42.99.
+In the 2024 census, the population of Cainta was 386,321 people, with a density of sigfig 386321/42.99.

-In the 2007 census, it had a population of 304,478.
 Its population consists of 70% Roman Catholic Christians, 15% Non-Catholic Christians (including Baptists, Evangelicals, Iglesia ni Cristo, Members Church of God International, Aglipayan, Jesus Is Lord, and others), 10% Muslims, 3% Chinese Buddhists, and 2% Sikhs.
 The people of Cainta are mostly Tagalog-speaking Filipinos.

 A considerable number of the population are descended from Indian soldiers who mutinied against the British Army when the British briefly occupied the Philippines in 1762 to 1763.
-These Indian soldiers called Sepoy were Tamil people from Chennai and settled in town and intermarried with native women.
-The Sepoy ancestry of Cainta is still very visible to this day, particularly in Barrio Dayap near Barangay Sto.
+These Indian soldiers called sepoys were Tamil people from Chennai and settled in town and intermarried with native women.
+The sepoy ancestry of Cainta is still very visible to this day, particularly in Barrio Dayap near Barangay Sto.
 Niño.